 Book Reviews

 The next book I read was The School for Good Mothers by Jessamine Chan.
 I found the book on social media and had no clue what the book was about!
 Set on the East Coast, Frida a young newly divorced mother sleep-deprived and potentially depressed makes a decision to leave her sleeping child at home alone to run and get a cup of coffee.
 This event changes the course of events.
-The book has us asking ourselves what is a good mother and who determines what a good mother is?
-This book is also an easy read, but definitely more complex than the return.
-While I certainly would never agree with leaving your young child home, I did find myself having sympathy for the main character of this book and the injustice she faces from society and the double standard of being a woman plays a large role in what happens to her in this book.
+The book has us asking ourselves what a good mother is and who determines that.
+This book is also an easy read, but definitely more complex than The Return.
+While I certainly would never agree with leaving your young child home, I did find myself having sympathy for the main character of this book, and the injustice she faces from society, and the double standard of being a woman plays a large role in what happens to her in this book.

-Well, I better run.
-The girls will be home soon from school and I need to get busy making dinner as we have Karate tonight.
+Well, I'd better run.
+The girls will be home soon from school, and I need to get busy making dinner as we have Karate tonight.
 I am starving.
 Have a great week.

 Comments